Updated March 2016.

 It's been a pleasure having you in the course!
 Congratulations for all your hard work.
 Here's how you get your certificate from Udemy.

-I'm dedicated to helping busy learners progress in French and other areas of interest.
+I'm dedicated to helping busy learners progress in English, French and other areas of interest.
 Most of my teaching experience has been in the classroom as follows:

 Teacher and Education Consultant M. Ed.